-The reference found in Revelation 20, mentioned in your question, is the one most people are aware of.
-This mysterious volume is opened before God judges the vast majority of mankind.
+The Biblical reference to this unique volume, found in Revelation 20, is the one most familiar to people.
+It is the passage concerning God's judgment on the vast majority of mankind.

 12. And I (the apostle John) saw the dead, small and great, standing before God . . . and another book was opened, which is the book of life.
 And the dead were judged out of the things written . . .
-(Revelation 20:12, HBFV throughout)
+(Revelation 20:12, HBFV)

-Any human not found written within its pages would be cast into a fiery lake and perish forever (verse 15).
+Anyone not found written within the pages of the book will ultimately be cast into a lake of fire and perish forever (Revelation 20:15).
 Another place where this phrase occurs is a statement about the understanding those who are not converted will have at the end time (Revelation 17:8).

-This mysterious volume appears again when John, in vision, sees the new heaven and earth God will create after judging all humans (Revelation 21).
+This volume appears again when John, in vision, sees the new heaven and earth created by God (Revelation 21).
 In this new creation, he also sees the New Jerusalem coming down to earth.
-Not everyone, however, will be allowed in the new city, but only those found in the Lamb's book (verse 27), which is the same one found elsewhere in Revelation.
-It's is the Lamb's because Jesus Christ, the true "lamb of God," is the Being in the Godhead who will judge all humans (John 5:22 - 23).
+Not everyone, however, will be allowed in the new city, but only those "who are written in the Lamb's book of life" (verse 27).
+In its last Scriptural appearance, we are warned not to add to, or subtract from, God's words or else our names will not be in this volume of life (Revelation 22:19).

 The conclusion we can draw from the above verses is that the book of life contains the names of those who will be granted eternal salvation.
 They are those who have repented of their sins, accepted Jesus Christ, and have God's spirit within them.
 They will be given the gift of being able to enter the beautiful new city of Jerusalem.
 May we all live a life worthy to have our names written in it.